-There was no way to opt out of recording your voice, BBW found, with callers saying 'no' repeatedly being told: "It's important you repeat exactly the same phrase.
+There was no way to opt out of recording your voice, Big Brother Watch found, with callers saying 'no' repeatedly being told: "It's important you repeat exactly the same phrase.
 Please say 'My voice is my password'."

-A BBW spokesperson told IT Pro: "It's such a remarkable ID database nationally [but] there's no privacy impact assessment [that we can see] and they haven't engaged with the ICO about it."
+A Big Brother Watch spokesperson told IT Pro: "It's such a remarkable ID database nationally [but] there's no privacy impact assessment [that we can see] and they haven't engaged with the ICO about it."